otto802/quickarchiver/README.md

 QuickArchiver helps you to keep your inbox clean: Instead of first searching for the right folder for each email and then dragging and dropping the email, all it takes now is a single click (or key combination).

+## Release Notes

+### Version 2.0

+The new version of Thunderbird 115.* (Supernova) required deep changes to QuickArchiver.
+The old QuickArchiver 0.2 branch will therefore no longer work and thus will not be developed further.
+The last Thunderbird updates had already announced it: only with effort and unattractive compromises QuickArchiver could continue to work.

+The good news: there is a new version :-)

+#### New features:

+- Complete rewrite based on the current WebExtension API from Mozilla.
+Future updates are easier with this!
+- Rules are stored in the WebExtension storage
+- Rules are potentially available across devices (on the roadmap)
+- New UI: Toolbar button, menu and keyboard shortcuts
+- New UI: improved rule editor and list of all rules
+- Rule creation happens as usual automatically when moving emails

+#### Some disadvantages, which can not be prevented according to the current state:

+- All rules have to be created again.
+An update of the old rule database to the new structure would be very time-consuming.
+- There is no QuickArchiver column in the list anymore.
+This is no longer possible with the current Thunderbird version, but should probably be possible again in future versions for WebExtensions.
+It is also not yet clear how the previous operation can be implemented with the new "card view".
+The operation is now done via toolbar buttons and keyboard shortcuts.

 ## How does QuickArchiver work?

 ![toolbar button: no rule](https://github.com/otto802/quickarchiver/raw/master/src/content/tab/images/toolbar_no_rule@2x.png)